 #41

-My 24th review for this thread is a negative 1 for Schwabacher's The Magic School Bus Flies with the Dinosaurs.
+My 24th review for this thread is a negative 1.
 If you haven't already, I'd greatly appreciate you reading & voting "Helpful" for said review in the bolded link below.
 Besides wanting to make sure said review gives a good idea of what to expect, it needs all the "Helpful" votes it can get because it's outnumbered by opposing reviews (which don't give a good idea of what to expect).
 Many thanks in advance.

 1 of the worst edutainment adaptations ( www.amazon.com/review/R1SNCFJECE6XS1/ref=cm_cr_srp_d_rdp_perm?ie=UTF8 ): 1/5

-As you may remember, I said that The Magic School Bus show isn't the worst edutainment adaptation ( www.amazon.com/review/R1A9PA105I2590/ref=cm_cr_srp_d_rdp_perm?ie=UTF8 ).
+As not-so-good as The Magic School Bus show is ( www.deviantart.com/jd-man/journal/Review-update-8-Repost-1098450873 ), it's NOT the worst edutainment adaptation.
 That's because The Magic School Bus Scholastic Reader Level 2 books based on the show are even worse.
 In this review, I list the 2 main reasons why I think Schwabacher's The Magic School Bus Flies with the Dinosaurs (henceforth Magic) in particular is that bad.

 1) Magic's text & writing are lacking in both quantity & quality.
 This is especially apparent in the reports: For 1 (in reference to quantity), there's only 1 report for every 5 pages of Magic; Compare that to the 1 report for every 2 pages of Cole's The Magic School Bus in the Time of the Dinosaurs; For another (in reference to quality), compare the Schwabacher quote to the Cole quote; The former is simplified to the point of being meaningless at best & misleading or wrong at worst.